antronerds/r2-training-courses/docs/Methylation_analysis.md

 To create the second ("Heyn") and the third ("Lokk") datasets, repeat the steps from 1) to 5) in *Section 2 Generating Heatmap* of this manual.
 The following Figure 3-1 is a collection generated heatmaps of the three datasets ("Esteller" on the bottom, "Heyn" in the middle, "Lokk" on the top).
 As shown with colors in Figure 3-1, the "Lokk" Heatmap of CLDN10 is rather uniform with an CLDN10 CGI (or CpG-Island) that is unmethylated, whereas the CGI surrounding regions are methylated (for all samples).

-When looking at the Heatmap from primary tumors "Heyn", some degree of methylation appears across the CLDN10 CGI (the entire black and blue colors throughout the Y-axis).
+When looking at the Heatmap from primary tumors "Heyn", some degree of methylation appears across the CLDN10 CGI, the black colored row in the heatmap.
 This methylation shows/implies that the tumor samples started to inactivate the tumor suppressor.

 Next, the "Esteller" Heatmap includes even more methylation for the CLDN10 CGI than the "Heyn" Heatmap.
-Much more blue colors are observed throughout the Y-axis, which makes sense that highly proliferative cancer cells have more CLDN10 inactivated than the less proliferative tumor cells.
+Much more blue colors are observed throughout the heatmap rows, which makes sense that highly proliferative cancer cells have more CLDN10 inactivated than the less proliferative tumor cells.
 By comparing the later "Esteller" Heatmap with "Lokk" and "Heyn" Heatmaps, one could see the gradual changes in the methylation tendency for the gene of interest during carcinogenesis.

 ![](_static/images/Methylation/fig3-1a.png)